iNEXT.3D

 HOW TO RUN iNEXT.3D:

-package can be downloaded from CRAN or Anne
+The iNEXT.3D package can be downloaded from CRAN or Anne

 Chao’s iNEXT.3D_github using